mofiz-mizu/mofiz-mizu/README.md

 **mofiz-mizu/mofiz-mizu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 ## Hello, I'm Mofiz Al Haque (Mizu)

- I am currently working in Network Field.
+As a seasoned network engineer with 5 years of experience in designing and optimizing enterprise-scale infrastructures, I am transitioning into a DevOps role to leverage my expertise in automation, networking, and system architecture.
+I am excited to integrate cutting-edge tools and practices like Kubernetes, Terraform, and CI/CD pipelines to streamline application delivery and enhance system reliability.
+My goal is to bridge the gap between development and operations while contributing to scalable, secure, and efficient solutions.

 I have completed my B.Sc in __Computer science and engineering__ from American International University-Bangladesh in 2015.
 My Master completed from Jahangirnagar University in __Computer Science__ 2018.
 ### My Skills
     - Cloud
     - Linux